Physical Interface Properties

 interfaces.

-Juniper Networks routers and switches can collect various kinds of data about traffic passing through the router and switch.
-You can set up one or more accounting profiles that specify some common characteristics of this data, including the following:
+Devices running Junos OS can collect various kinds of data about traffic passing through the device.
+You (the systems administrator) can set up one or more accounting profiles that specify some common characteristics of this data.
+These characteristics include the following:

 The fields used in the accounting records